 For English speakers, that means many languages from Europe (like Spanish and German) will be easier to learn on average than languages that aren't related to English at all (like Arabic and Chinese) because Spanish and German are more similar to English.

 But even this can be murky!
-For example, English is more closely related to German than to French: English is a Germanic language, while French is a Romance language that evolved from Latin, like Spanish and Italian.
-However, due to invasions and geographical proximity of modern-day France and England, English borrowed many words from French—so today, English shares quite a bit of vocabulary with French, even though grammatically, English has a lot more in common with German!
+For example, the English language is more closely related to German than to French: English is a Germanic language, while French is a Romance language that evolved from Latin, like Spanish and Italian.
+However, due to invasions and geographical proximity of modern-day France and England, many of the English words we use today were borrowed from French—so today, English shares quite a bit of vocabulary with French, even though grammatically, English has a lot more in common with German!

 No matter which language you decide to study, the most important part of learning a new language is sticking with it.
 Set practical, personal goals for your learning, and then make studying a regular habit that you can do a little at a time, for a long time.
 And check out these tips for learning for the long haul!